isabelmonge/data-harvesting/README.md

 ### 1. Main approach: Auto Tor IP Rotation

 #### Overview
 The Auto Tor IP Rotation approach uses the Tor network to rotate IP addresses, allowing us to make multiple API requests without hitting request limits.
-This method resolves the issue that Alpha Vantage has a hard limit of 25 requests per day and per IP address.
+This method resolves the issue that Alpha Vantage has a hard limit of 25 requests per day and **per IP address**.
 For reference, we used [this](https://github.com/FDX100/Auto_Tor_IP_changer
 ) following tutorial to install Auto Tor.

 ![Auto Tor IP Changer Terminal](auto_tor_screenshot.png)